ravachol/kew/README.md

 <a href="https://repology.org/project/kew/versions"><img src="https://repology.org/badge/vertical-allrepos/kew.svg" alt="Packaging status" align="right"></a>

 Install through your package manager or homebrew (macOS).
 If you can't find it on your distro, or you want the bleeding edge, follow the [Manual Installation Instructions](docs/MANUAL-INSTALL-INSTRUCTIONS.md).
+For NixOS, there is a [Nix Flake](flake.nix).

 ## Usage